The Influence of Quality Setting in SURE

 Resolution of results

-Processing performance and disk space requirement
+Processing time and disk space requirement

 Recommended Quality Setting